duraanali/reactstarwars/README.md

 - [ ] Set the data you fetch to state.
 - [ ] Map over the list and render a component for each character on the page.
 - [ ] You must have at least one element for each star wars character in the data set.
-- [ ] The elements must be styled with either SemanticUI or styled-components - don't rely on browser default styles.
+- [ ] The elements must be styled with either Reactstrap or MaterialUI - don't rely on browser default styles.

 ### Stage 2